the-collab-lab/career-lab-challenge-next/README.md

 - If an artwork is selected, instead render the `ImageDetailsPage` component
 - If the back button on `ImageDetailsPage` is clicked, render the list with the search form

+## Mockups

+Your designer has provided some mockups so that you and the other engineers have a shared understanding of what the application should look like.
+You can find them in [the `mockups` directory](./mockups).

+Remember: these are just mockups!
+You can use them as a guide, but you don't need to match them exactly.

 ## 💻 Working with the API

 AIC maintains one API endpoint for requesting data from its catalog, and another API endpoint for requesting the images from the catalog.
 These APIs have [some dense documentation](https://www.artic.edu/open-access/public-api); we’ve outlined the things you should know.